What is Lega Nord?

 Since the end of 2013, young Matteo Salvini has become secretary of the Lega Nord.

-The young politician has been having a huge mediatic impact and is, just as current prime minister Matteo Renzi, a king of social media.
-In spite of his young age (42), Salvini has been a prominent member of Lega Nord for quite some time.
+The young politician has been having a huge mediatic impact and is a king of social media.
+In spite of his young age (b.
+1974), Salvini has been a prominent member of Lega Nord for quite some time.
 Before becoming secretary of the party, he had served for 19 years as a representative of Lega Nord in the Milan city council, a position he abandoned once he was chosen as secretary of the party.
 Since 2009, he is also member of the European Parliament.

 Faithful to the shock tactics of his party, Salvini has been supportive of anti-euro movements, as well as open on tv and on the net about his controversial opinions on immigration, foreign affairs and criminality.